mitloehn/pyskycoach/README.md

 INSTALLATION:

-The archive files can be extracted to any directory of your choice.
+Download the ZIP archive and extract to a directory of your choice.
+Alternatively, you can use git to obtain the files.
 To run the program you need the Python environment, which you can download from www.python.org if necessary.
+Depending on your operating system you may have to install the package python-tk as well.
 Once Python is installed you can usually start the program by double clicking on the file pyskycoach.py in your file manager, or by typing "python pyskycoach.py" on the command line.